Setting Aside a Default Judgment in Queensland

 Understanding these concepts is vital because it directly impacts how one might approach having a default judgment set aside.

-Knowing the difference ensures that the right legal strategies are employed to navigate through the process effectively.
+Knowing the difference ensures that the proper legal strategies are employed to navigate through the process effectively.

-It’s not just about knowing the rules but understanding how to apply them in the game of legal battles, ensuring that justice is served and every player gets a fair chance.
+It’s not just about knowing the rules, but also about understanding how to apply them in the game of legal battles, ensuring that justice is served and every player gets a fair chance.

-There are a number of factors that the Court considers when exercising this discretion.
+There are several factors that the Court considers when exercising this discretion.

 They include:

-- Whether there is a good reason why the defendant failed to file a defence;
+1. Whether there is a good reason why the defendant failed to file a defence.

-- Whether there has been any delay by the defendant in bringing the application;
+2. Whether there has been any delay by the defendant in bringing the application.

-- The defendant’s conduct in the action before and after judgment;
+3. The defendant’s conduct in the action before and after judgment.

-- Whether the plaintiff would be irreparably prejudiced if the judgment is set aside which cannot be adequately compensated by a suitable award of costs.
+6. Whether the plaintiff would be irreparably prejudiced if the judgment is set aside, which cannot be adequately compensated by a suitable award of costs.

 This article will look at some of these points in relation to getting a regularly entered default judgment set aside.

-However, these points are to be taken together, and although they are to be given cumulative weight, some of the points are given more weight than others.
+However, these points should be considered together, and although they are given cumulative weight, some points are given more weight than others.

 Prima Facie Defence on the Merits